-Blackberry Vodka Sangria, an easy blackberry sangria recipe with blackberry vodka, red wine, lime, and fresh fruit.
+Blackberry Sangria, an easy blackberry sangria recipe with blackberry vodka, red wine, lime, and fresh fruit.
 A refreshing cocktail and drink!

 (For your shopping convenience, this post contains affiliate links.)

-Let’s start the day with a Blackberry Vodka Sangria recipe, k?
+Let’s start the day with a Blackberry Sangria recipe, k?
 Everyone seems to be moving ahead to fall and fall recipes, but it’s still summer and I wanted sangria.
 Nothing wrong with that, right???
 So I looked around the house to see what I could come up.
-Next thing I knew I was making this simple Blackberry Vodka Sangria with stuff I had around.
+Next thing I knew I was making this simple Blackberry Sangria with vodka and other stuff I had around.
 It doesn’t take long to put together but you should let the sangria sit in the fridge for at least a few hours or better yet overnight so that the flavor is a bit stronger.

 First thing to do for the sangria is make the blackberry simple syrup.
 Put your blackberries, water, and sugar in a pan.
 Bring to a boil, then reduce heat and simmer for about 10-15 minutes.
 You can add a little more or less blackberries depending on what you have in the house.
 You can also add more/less sugar or water.
 I didn’t want my sangria overly sweet so I didn’t add as much sugar as most people probably would.
 There are a million ways to make sangria so just experiment!